Met Council's Role in Regional Parks and Trails

 Developing policies and the overall system plan

-Monarch butterfly on blazingstar.Innovative state legislation in 1974 created the regional parks system and made the Metropolitan Council responsible for overseeing acquisition and development of regional parks.
-We work with 10 partner cities, counties, and special districts that own, operate, and maintain day-to-day functions at each park and trail in their jurisdiction.
+Monarch butterfly on blazingstar.Innovative state legislation in 1974 created the regional parks and trails system and charged the Metropolitan Council with overseeing the acquisition and development of regional parks and trails in the 7-County Metropolitan Area.
+We work with 10 partner agencies - cities, counties, and special districts who own, operate, and maintain the day-to-day functions of each park and trail in their jurisdiction.

 All proposed policies, grants, and other park-related plans and actions are first considered by the Metropolitan Parks and Open Space Commission.
 If approved, they are forwarded to the Met Council’s Community Development Committee for consideration, and finally, the Met Council policy board.